As an ambitious person, I am naturally attracted to hard problems.

 Weinberg is an active angel investor.
 Before doing any investments, Weinberg first tell his wife, giving her his version of their speech.

-Gabriel Weinberg and his wife have two kids.
+Gabriel Weinberg and his wife have three children.
 The family settled near Paoli, Philadelphia, not far from DuckDuckGo's office and within walking distance of Valley Forge National Park.

 As an ambitious person, he likes solving difficult problems and challenges.
 Weinberg that still continued his computer hobby during his spare time at home also became a blogger where he often share his thoughts, opinions and tips.
 He often takes his work back to his house, where next to his desk beside the monitors, there is an area with toys where his children can play while he codes.

 Despite Silicon Valley being the most famous place for tech startups and IT entrepreneurs, Weinberg has been there just one day in the past decade.
 He also never appears at big tech conferences.